EduardSchwarzkopf/BIS-Back-end-Assignment/README.md

 8. run `docker-compose exec app composer install`
 9. run `docker-compose exec app php artisan migrate` << Wait for mysql to be ready

+## How to Use

+execude any command inside the app container `docker-compose exec <command>` run artisan commands with `docker-compose exec app php artisan <command>` access database with `docker-compose exec mariadb mysql`

 ## docker permission issue

 follow these steps if you have permission issues running the container